Summer 26

 On the outer bounds of Esoterra Culinary Garden, site specific land art provides therapeutic awe for farmers and community alike.
-This outdoor museum is where land and sea meet, to contemplate in the open air and sheltered sanctuaries.
-Nestled in the foothills of the Rocky Mountains, what once was a vast ocean, each artwork serves as a gentle reminder to relax and ponder, as you would with sand beneath your feet.
+This outdoor museum is where land and sea meet.
+Nestled in the foothills of the Rocky Mountains, what once was a vast ocean, serving as a gentle reminder to relax and ponder, as you would with sand beneath your feet.
+Each piece handcrafted to embody this sun-drenched landscape, with the smell of fresh cut hay, for a cinematic retreat.

 4